AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Showing assessment result analysis : `show`

 Shows the in-depth data analysis of individual, group, or the cohort's performance for assessments.

+This allows you to compare an individual student or an individual group's performance across different assessments as well as across the cohort.
+Alternatively, if you choose to show data for a specific assessment, you can see the distribution of scores attained by the cohort.
+A chart and some summary statistics are provided as well.

 Format: `show (<index> | -n <student_name> | -i <student_id> | -g <group_name> | -a <assessment_name> ) [-f]`